realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

   skill?: Skill;
 ```

 Next, we need to add relationship for `weapon.model.ts` as well.
-Add import to the head.
+Add this import to the head.

 ```ts
 import {Character} from './character.model';